Proof of identity checks for tax practitioners

 This one-off process helps protect your identity and aligns our processes with Australian Government standards.

-We will use the Document Verification Service (DVS), a national online system that allows authorised agencies to verify certain identity documents issued by a range of Australian, State or Territory government agencies.
+We use the Document Verification Service (DVS), a national online system that allows authorised agencies to verify certain identity documents issued by a range of Australian, State or Territory government agencies.